neutrons/garnet/docs/source/developer/gui_standards.rst

 Error Handling
 ##############

-Error handling involves utilizing :ref:`log messages <log-levels-guide>` exclusively within the model layer, while the view/presenter layer employs error messages, visual cues, and status messages.
+Error handling involves utilizing :ref:`log messages <log_levels_guide>` exclusively within the model layer, while the view/presenter layer employs error messages, visual cues, and status messages.
 Log messages are employed to provide users and developers with detailed information about errors, warnings, and other relevant details for effective debugging within the model.